Heinrich-Siu/attendance-v2-info/README.md

     - Toggle the cell active/inactive and change the name
     - Press *Confirm* to make the change
     - *Note: Inactive cell means it will not show up when adding record*
+    - *Note: Change cell name only when the cell is the same cell.
+E.g. correcting a wrong name/renaming a cell.
+If the cell is new or has notable cahnge in the member composition, it is recommended to add a new cell and deactivate the old cell.
+This will preserve the old cell name for previous record.
+If the cell name is change, all of the previous record will be change as well.*

   - #### Modify User
     - ##### Change **user info**